Biography

 When Ryan is not doing therapy, you might catch him watching a movie at the Vancouver Cinematheque, playing board games with friends, doing yoga, reading or playing video games.

-Grant Regier - Student Intern
+Grant Regier (he/him) - Student Intern

 Grant is a counsellor in training, currently completing his Master of Arts in Counselling Psychology at Adler University.
 In his practice, Grant helps individuals heal and explore parts of themselves that are disconnected, stressed, and internally conflicted through the Internal Family Systems (IFS) approach.
 Additionally, he employs facets of other modalities, such as Cognitive Behavioural Therapy (CBT), in understanding and working with parts.
 In his practice, he undergoes continuous training, integrates client feedback, and continues to develop his own personal growth to refine his approach.
 As part of his training, he is particularly interested in psychological research, trauma, counselling theories, and skills.